Islamic State threatens two Japanese captives in video

 Asked whether Japan would pay ransom to secure the captives' release, Abe replied: "With regard to this case, we attach the utmost priority to saving lives, and gathering information with the help of other countries."

 In Tokyo, Japan's foreign ministry said it was checking the authenticity of the video.
-In televised remarks, Parliamentary Senior Vice-Minister of Defense Akira Sato told reporters that, after viewing the footage, he thought it might be a "composite".
+In televised remarks, Parliamentary Senior Vice-Minister of Defence Akira Sato told reporters that, after viewing the footage, he thought it might be a "composite."

 Goto is a freelance reporter who was based in Tokyo.
 He has written books on AIDS and children in war zones from Afghanistan to Africa and reported for news broadcasters in Japan.